After a brilliant new recruit meeting in mid Jan we will now be open more reliably and more often. Our opening times are below:

 Thursday 4.30-7.30pm Women and Gender Variant (starting 28th Jan 2016) – for women and non gender binary people to fix their bikes together.

-Most Saturdays 3-6pm – small jobs only.
-We have only one regular mechanic volunteering these days and so it is not as reliable as the other days.
-If you can volunteer on Saturdays then get in touch at email@example.com or pop down on a shift we are open.
+The odd Saturday 3-6pm – small jobs only and not that reliable.
+We have only one mechanic volunteering these days and so it is not reliable.
+If you can volunteer on Saturdays then get in touch at firstname.lastname@example.org or pop down on a shift we are open.

 56a bikespace desperately needs new volunteers to stay open!
 So we’ll be having a meeting at 6pm on the 9th January for people who want to get more involved.
 It will be at 56a Crampton Street, Elephant and Castle SE17 3AE.
 Come meet the other volunteers, find out more about the shifts and how we work, plan for the new year and eat tasty cake!